Benwood, West Virginia: Neighborhoods

 The Boggs Run area of Benwood contains the land extending from Marshall Street at the mouth of Boggs Run to the confluence of Boggs Run and Browns Run.
 That portion of land was annexed to the city of Benwood on November 7, 1944.
-Boggs Run (the creek that runs through the land) is named after John Boggs (1738–1826), who staked his claim to the land surrounding the creek in 1774 and settled there with his family along the creek.
+Boggs Run (the creek that runs through the land) is named after John Boggs (1739–1826), who staked his claim to the land surrounding the creek in 1774 and settled there with his family along the creek.
 In 1798, he sold the land at Boggs Run and moved with most of his family to Pickaway County, Ohio where he lived the remainder of his life.
 He is buried in the Boggs Family Cemetery (Elmwood Farm) in Logan Elm Village, Pickaway County, Ohio.

-Boggs Run has seen many devastating flash floods through the years, but one of the worst in recent history occurred August 31, 1975.
-Three other significant flash floods in the 20th and 21st Centuries occurred on June 14, 1990, September 17, 2004 and July 28, 2017.
+Boggs Run has seen many devastating flash floods through the years, but one of the worst in recent history occurred on August 31, 1975.
+Other flash floods since 1990 occurred on June 14, 1990; September 17, 2004; July 28, 2017; and June 26, 2025.
 In the event of an Ohio River Flood, the mouth of Boggs Run is flooded both by the river and the creek, as the river flood backs up the flow of the creek.